Dealing with the Covid 19 Virus Crisis and Fear

 Someone recently wrote to me:

-I’d like to answer the following questions about crisis:
+I’d like to answer the following questions about crisis with a biblical perspective:

 What happens when crisis or trauma impacts people’s lives?